Historical Credibility for Movie Reviews and Its Application to Weakly Supervised Classification

-Table~\ref{tab:tab4} shows the average elapsed learning time for the five chosen movies using the proposed learning method using a combination of text representation models and machine learning techniques.
-Here, to measure the elapsed time, we use 8,000 movie reviews for each movie.
-We note that annotation of 8,000 movie reviews requires only 0.712 seconds on average.
-In particular, we note that when we use Word2Vec as the text representation model, which shows better performance than TF-IDF as will be shown in Section 5.3.3, the portion of the entire training process occupied by annotation is only about 0.145\% $\sim$ 0.280\%.
-By comparison, manual annotation to judge the credibility of 8,000 movie reviews requires much more time in absolute terms; the helpfulness vote approach also requires much time to collect enough votes after the movie reviews are written.
+Table~\ref{tab:tab4} shows the average elapsed learning time of the proposed learning method for the six movies by the machine learning model.
+Here, to measure the elapsed time, we use 6,400 movie reviews for each movie.
+We note that annotation of 6,400 movie reviews requires only 0.093 seconds on average, which only occupies 0.55\% and 1.88\% of the total learning time for LSTM and SVM, respectively.